Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Thermodynamics and weak cosmic censorship conjecture in the normal phase space

 With the help of Eqs.(\ref{T}) and (\ref{eq:s0233}), we can get the following relation \be T_h dS=\frac{\rho_h^2 }{a^2+r_h^2}p^r_h. \ee Therefore, the internal energy in Eq.(\ref{newemr}) can be rewritten as

-which is consistent with that in Eq.(\ref{firstlaw}).
-Obviously, we can see that as a spinning fermion drops into the Kerr-AdS black hole, the first law of thermodynamics is valid in the normal phase space.
+which is consistent with Eq.(\ref{firstlaw}).
+Therefore, we see that as a spinning fermion drops into the Kerr-AdS black hole, the first law of thermodynamics is valid in the normal phase space.